NASA SCIENTIST URGES VALLEY LEADERS TO BRING SCIENCE, TECHNOLOGY, ENGINEERING AND MATH TO LIFE FOR YOUTH

 “Building Youth, Building Community”

-FRESNO, Calif. – Tuesday, October 19, Dr. Rabi Mehta, a scientist from the National Aeronautics and Space Administration (NASA), will be reassuring the Central Valley’s business and community leaders that afterschool programs offer more than just keeping kids off the streets.
+FRESNO, Calif. – Tuesday, October 19, Dr. Rabi Mehta, a scientist from the National Aeronautics and Space Administration (NASA), reassured the Central Valley’s business and community leaders that afterschool programs offer more than just keeping kids off the streets.

 FRESNO ADDRESSES SUMMER LEARNING GAP FOR CHILDREN IN NEED

 Enriching educational programs help kids avoid learning loss, behavioral risks, weight gain

 FRESNO – June 28, 2010 –Research shows that children who lack access to enriching summer learning activities face a number of behavioral risks, a greater potential for weight gain, and they typically experience learning loss over the summer months.
 To combat these issues, Fresno organizations are collaborating to offer fun, educational resources to benefit local children and youth.